marlonpg/algorithms/in-clojure/generate-bitonic-sequence-of-length-n-from-integers-in-a-given-range/rest-api/README.md

 # Goals of this POC
-- unit tests
+- ✅ unit tests
 - performance tests / benchmarks
-- proper documentation
+- ✅ proper documentation
-- expose solution via REST API
+- ✅ expose solution via REST API
-- store results into a database (Redis with Docker)
+- ✅ store results into a database (Redis with Docker)

-# Clojure REST API Example
+# Bitonic Sequence REST API

-This is a minimal REST API built with **Clojure** using **Ring**, **Reitit**, and **Jetty**.
+This is a REST API built with **Clojure** that generates bitonic sequences and caches results in **Redis**.
-It demonstrates how to structure a small project with clear separation between routes, handlers, and the application entry point.
+The application is fully containerized using **Docker** and **Docker Compose** for easy deployment.

 ---